What is fostering?

 The 14th – 27th of May marks 2012’s annual fostering awareness event, Foster care Fortnight.

-In the UK, there is a huge demand for more foster carers.
+In the United Kingdom, there is a huge demand for more foster carers.
 Find out what fostering a child entails and how to get started in the application process.

 - What is foster care?